sendgrid/docs/source/API_Reference/Web_API_v3/Mail/errors.md

 *When this endpoint is ready for general release, your code will require an update in order to use the official URI.*

 By using this endpoint, you accept that you may encounter bugs and that the endpoint may be taken down for maintenance at any time.
 We cannot guarantee the continued availability of this beta endpoint.
-We hope that you like this new endpoint and we appreciate any [feedback](mailto:dx+mail-beta@sendgrid.com) that you can send our way.
+We hope that you like this new endpoint and we appreciate any <a href="mailto:dx+mail-beta@sendgrid.com">feedback</a> that you can send our way.
 {% endwarning %}

 Failed requests will always return an error response, including a response code, a message explaining the reason for the error, and a link to any relevant documentation that may help you troubleshoot the problem.